paul-tqh-nguyen/arxiv_as_a_news_paper/README.md

 The scraping is implemented in [Python3](https://www.python.org/download/releases/3.0/) via [Beautiful Soup](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)).

 Our database is implemented as a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

+### Front End UI

+Our front end UI is the crux of this project.

+Our front end displays from abstracts of recent papers shown on https://arxiv.org/ along with their authors, relevant research fields, etc. in a way that resembles a newspaper or the website of one.

+Our front end is implemented in [React](https://reactjs.org/).